 There are a variety of other appliance and tools that can be used to realign, stabilize, and reposition the TMJ to alleviate pain and encourage a more normal range of movement.
 Contact Dr. Grabiak and his team of friendly professionals to discover how he can help your TMJ disorder.

-The first step in correcting your TMJ pain is to schedule a consultation with Dr. Grabiak DMD, FAGD so that he can give you a proper diagnosis and work to treat your problem.
+The first step in correcting your TMJ pain is to schedule a consultation with Dr. Grabiak DMD, FAGD so that he can give you a proper diagnosis and work to address your problem.
 Most often only conservative treatments are needed to help you live a pain-free life.
 Contact our office today to schedule an appointment.

 Dr. Grabiak DMD, FAGD has completed extensive dentistry training in advanced dental techniques and typically completes 100-150 hours of dental continuing education classes yearly.
 This is six times more than most state's licensing requirement.